 Obviously the school year didn’t come without challenges and disappointment, especially for seniors.
 D-11 had about 1,600 students graduate in 2020.

 “We know this year has been very challenging having to overcome several different things that have been stripped away from our seniors,” Ashby said.
 “So we’re doing everything that we can to make sure that they feel special, that they’re honored to the best of our abilities.”

 She said every high school was doing something different for its students.
 Some set up a professional photographer to take pictures of students in their caps and gowns.
 Other teachers drove around to congratulate their seniors.

 D-11 also handed out DVDs of a virtual graduation ceremony for every student.

 “It has a speech from the principal, from student speakers,” Ashby said, describing the virtual graduation.
 “It’s got some music on there, as well, music performances.
 It replicates, as much as possible, a traditional graduation.
 Each of the students is called by name, and their picture is shown on the screen, as well.”

 The district is also planning to hold in-person, student-only graduation ceremonies for all of its high schools the week of June 22.
-This is possible because El Paso County applied for special permission from the state.
+This is possible because El Paso County applied for

 According to D-11, the following guidelines will be in place during the ceremonies: